-Financial Data Comparison 2015-16 Fiscal Year Expenditures Per Pupil From Unrestricted Sources Annual Average Teacher Salary OCCS: CHEP/PCHS \$4,617 \$104,100 OCDE \$11,820 \$114,762 California \$6,574 School and district: percentage difference -60.9% -9.3% School and California: percentage difference -29.8% •
+Financial Data Comparison 2016-17 Fiscal Year Expenditures Per Pupil From Unrestricted Sources Annual Average Teacher Salary OCCS: CHEP/PCHS \$4,913 \$109,976 Orange CDE \$12,908 \$117,832 California \$7,125 ا School and district: percentage difference -61.9% -6.7% School and California: percentage difference -31.0% •

-- County Offices of Education that operate schools are not required to report this data. - Data is not available. - ◆ The percentage difference cannot be calculated because California Annual Average Teacher Salary is not available.
+County Offices of Education that operate schools are not required to report this data.

+Data is not available.

+The percentage difference cannot be calculated because California Annual Average Teacher Salary is not available.

 Data for this year's SARC was provided by the California Department of Education and school and district offices.
 For additional information on California schools and districts and comparisons of the school to the district, the county and the state, please visit DataQuest at http://dq.cde.ca.gov/dataquest.
-DataQuest is an online resource that provides reports for accountability, test data, enrollment, graduates, dropouts, course enrollments, staffing and data regarding English Learners.
+DataQuest is an online resource that provides reports for accountability, test data, enrollment, graduates, dropouts, course enrollments, staffing and data regarding English learners.
 Per Education Code Section 35256, each school district shall make hard copies of its annually updated report card available, upon request, on or before February 1.
+All data accurate as of December 2018